pslisko/performa365docs/docs/gettoknow/roles/learner.rst

 Learner is the minimal role in the system.

 ..

-Users in this role can perform:
+Users in this role can perform following actions:

+* Take a course
+* Wiew their profile